burnoutband/kubernetes-training/docs/day2/05_statefull_sets.md

       labels:
         app: cassandra
       name: cassandra
+      annotations:
+        service.alpha.kubernetes.io/tolerate-unready-endpoints: "true"
     spec:
       clusterIP: None
+      publishNotReadyAddresses: true
       ports:
       - port: 9042
       selector:
         app: cassandra
     ```
     This Service is used for DNS lookups between Cassandra Pods and clients within the Kubernetes Cluster.
+Pay attension to `service.alpha.kubernetes.io/tolerate-unready-endpoints: "true"` field - without it the first pod will not be exposed untill its readiness probe completes.

+1. Deploy the service
+    ```
+    kubectl create -f cassandra-service.yaml
+    ```

 1. Use a StatefulSet to Create a Cassandra Ring

     Save the following file as `cassandra-statefulset.yaml`
     ```
     apiVersion: apps/v1